 Whereas the statistics on the decline in church attendance for Antigua and Barbuda are not readily available, statistics globally show that the decline experienced in the Spring Gardens Moravian Church in Antigua is part of a global phenomenon.
 “Research on membership trends shows an ongoing decline in membership within Protestant churches in different countries worldwide” (Ferreira, 2021, p.
 2).
 The scholars further indicate that Westerns countries show the highest rates of decline.

-Without being overly concerned about fulfilling the Great Commission and the missiological problem being faced by the church, the phenomenon requires investigation.
+Without being overly concerned about fulfilling the Great Commission and the missiological problem the church faces, the phenomenon requires investigation.
 How did the church get here when Westernization and Christian mission were traveling partners (Siggelkow, 2014).
-It has been noted that in “medieval times, Christianity almost single-handedly kept classical culture alive…” (Schmidt, 2001, p. xi).
+I “medieval times, Christianity almost single-handedly kept classical culture alive…” (Schmidt, 2001, p. xi).
 Schmidt contends that the influence of Jesus Christ through his followers, has lifted “civilization to the highest plateau ever known” (Schmidt, 2001, p.
 2).

 Notwithstanding this formative influence, the church finds itself in an unfamiliar place.
 “The world has changed, but the church has not” (Cormode, 2020, p.
 1) writes Scott Cormode.
 His larger thesis is that “the church as we know it is calibrated for a world that no longer exist” (Cormode, 2020, p.
 1).
-The rudiments of life have changed which means that basic assumptions about time, money, community, volunteerism, and ecclesiology have changed.
+The rudiments of life have changed, so basic assumptions about time, money, community, volunteerism, and ecclesiology have changed.
 Once basic assumptions change, modes of operation must follow.

 Charles Taylor suggests that we are living in a secular age (Smith, 2014).
 James K. A. Smith distilled the thoughts expressed by Charles Taylor in his book The Secular Age and describes the secular space as one in which religious belief or belief in God is understood to be one option among others, and thus contestable.
 This means that God is no longer central to people’s existence.
 Personal faith in Jesus Christ is no longer normative but one of many options that are available to pursue in life.
 If Taylor is right, then church has also been relegated to an option and not a necessity in people’s lives.